-(b) When an application is submitted for reconstruction, alteration, or demolition of a structure that the Commission deems of unusual importance and no economically feasible plans can be formulated, it shall have ninety (90) days from the time it concludes that no economically feasible plans can be formulated to negotiate with the owner and other parties in an effort to find a means of preserving the building.

-(c) When all preservation attempts are exhausted and the Commission finds that the proposed construction, alteration, demolition or reconstruction will materially impair the historic value or significance of the structure, the Commission shall reject the application, filing a copy of its rejection with the mayor.
-An application for any such reconstruction, alteration, or demolition, if rejected, cannot be renewed within a period of one (1) year after rejection.

-(d) In the case of a structure deemed to be valuable for the period of architecture it represents and important to the neighborhood within which it exists, the Commission may approve the proposed reconstruction, demolition or alteration if (1) the structure is a deterrent to a major improvement program which will be substantial benefit to the town; (2) retention of the structure would cause a proven undue financial hardship to the owner; or (3) the retention of the structure would not be to the best interests of a majority of persons in the community.
+- (b) When an application is submitted for reconstruction, alteration, or demolition of a structure that the Planning Commission deems of unusual importance and no economically feasible plans can be formulated, it shall have ninety (90) days from the time it concludes that no economically feasible plans can be formulated to negotiate with the owner and other parties in an effort to find a means of preserving the building. - (c) When all preservation attempts are exhausted and the Planning Commission finds that the proposed construction, alteration, demolition or reconstruction will materially impair the historic value or significance of the structure, the Planning Commission shall reject the application, filing a copy of its rejection with the mayor.
+An application for any such reconstruction, alteration, or demolition, if rejected, cannot be renewed within a period of one (1) year after rejection. - (d) In the case of a structure deemed to be valuable for the period of architecture it represents and important to the neighborhood within which it exists, the Planning Commission may approve the proposed reconstruction, demolition or alteration if (1) the structure is a deterrent to a major improvement program which will be substantial benefit to the town; (2) retention of the structure would cause a proven undue financial hardship to the owner; or (3) the retention of the structure would not be to the best interests of a majority of persons in the community.

 VI.
-Certificate of approval, modification or rejection of application and plans.
+Approval, modification, or rejection of application and plans.

-The Planning Commission shall file with the mayor a certificate of its approval, modification or rejection of all applications and plans submitted to it for review.
-Work shall not be commenced on any such project until such a certificate of approval has been filed and no building permit for such change or construction may be issued until such certificate of approval is filed.
-The applicant shall not commence the proposed work or change until and unless he or it has received such a certificate of approval from the Commission.
-The failure of the Commission to act upon the application within forty-five (45) days from the date the application was filed, shall be deemed to constitute automatic approval of the proposed changes unless an extension of this forty-five (45) days is agreed upon mutually by the applicant and the Commission, or the application has been withdrawn.
+The Planning Commission shall record its decision, indicating its approval, modification, or rejection of all applications and plans submitted to it for review.
+Work shall not commence on any such project until a project permit for such change or construction is issued.
+The failure of the Planning Commission to act upon the application within forty-five (45) days from the date the application was filed, shall be deemed to constitute automatic approval of the proposed changes unless an extension of this forty-five (45) days is agreed upon mutually by the applicant and the Planning Commission, or the application has been withdrawn.